YinuoWang-CS/YinuoWang-CS.github.io/about.md

 ## Bio

-Wang Yinuo holds a bachelor's degree in `Teaching Chinese to Speakers of Other Languages` in 2019 from Beijing Language and Culture University.
+Wang Yinuo holds a bachelor's degree in `Teaching Chinese as a Foreign Language` in 2019 from Beijing Language and Culture University.
 She has a strong interest in Computer Science and began a journey of self-study in this field.